morgengc/MetroShopCrawler/README.md

 # MetroShopCrawler

-A crawler demonstrate how to send Ajax request and how to parse webpage using XPath.
+A crawler demonstrates how to parse webpage using XPath and send Ajax request.